 Code of Practice

-AIS is registered by the New Zealand Qualifications Authority (NZQA) as a Private Training Establishment (PTE) under the provisions of the Education Act 1989 and its subsequent amendments.
+Auckland Institute of Studies is registered by the New Zealand Qualifications Authority as a Private Training Establishment under the provisions of the Education Act 1989 and its subsequent amendments.
+At its last NZQA review in 2014, AIS received an assessment of “highly confident” for educational performance and “confident” for capability in self-assessment, being Category 1.

 AIS is a member of a number of industry organisations including Independent Tertiary Education New Zealand (ITENZ), English New Zealand and Study Auckland.